graph-algorithms/edge-addition-planarity-suite/JOSS/paper.md

 ([PIGALE](https://sourceforge.net/projects/pigale/)).
 However, PIGALE is also C++ only, has a GPLv2 license, and lacks advanced algorithms for homeomorphic subgraph search.
-For example, torus embedding algorithms and torus obstruction isolation algorithms are able to operate differently based on the result of a search for a subgraph homeomorphic to $K_{3, 3}$ [@MyrvoldKocay:ErrorsInGraphEmbeddingAlgorithms;
+For example, torus embedding algorithms and torus obstruction isolation algorithms are able to operate differently based on whether a search for a subgraph homeomorphic to $K_{3, 3}$ finds a result [@MyrvoldKocay:ErrorsInGraphEmbeddingAlgorithms;
 @MyrvoldWoodcock:TorusObstructions].
+Similarly, specialized algorithms related to graph isomorphims, reachability, and finding matching cuts, can be used if a graph is known to be $K_{3, 3}$-free [@DattaEtAl:GraphIsomorphism; FeghaliEtAl:MatchingCuts; ThieraufWagner:Reachability].

 # Software design